Udaya-X2/FreeRealmsUnpacker/README.md

 # FreeRealmsUnpacker
-An application that allows you to browse, extract, and validate assets from Free Realms asset files.
+An application that allows you to browse and extract assets from Free Realms asset files.
+It also includes other utilities, such as creating asset files, adding assets to files, validating assets, and fixing some types of asset files (i.e., .pack.temp files).

 ## GUI